ulfschneider/breakdown/README.md

 ## Cumulative Flow Diagram

-At the bottom of the editor window a panel with a Cumulative Flow Diagram (CFD) can be opened by clicking on the panel title.
+At the bottom of the editor, a panel with a Cumulative Flow Diagram (CFD) can be opened by clicking on the panel title.
-By default, the CFD will visualize the status change over time and count issues by their status values.
-By configuring the option `cfdpoints`, the CFD will instead of counting issues, count story points.
+The CFD will count issues by their status values.
+By configuring the option `cfdpoints`, the CFD will count story points instead of counting issues.

     options: cfdpoints